syncfusion-content/xamarin-docs/Xamarin/Popup/Styles.md

 ---
 layout: post
 title: Styles | SfPopupLayout |Xamarin | Syncfusion
-description: Apply style for all the elements in Xamarin.Forms PopupLayout(SfPopupLayout).
-Customize the Border, popup Header, popup Footer and Overlay Background in the PopupLayout.
+description: Apply styles for all the elements in Xamarin.Forms PopupLayout(SfPopupLayout).
+Customize the Border, Popup Header and  Footer in the PopupLayout.
 platform: Xamarin
 control: SfPopupLayout
 documentation: ug